 Andrew T. Cooley

 Andrew T. Cooley, MD, is an Associate Professor of psychiatry at the University of Kentucky College of Medicine.
 He is also the Chief Medical Officer at Eastern State Hospital.
 Dr. Cooley is a Psychiatry Specialist commonly working with personality disorders, psychotic disorders, and addiction and substance abuse.
 He received both his BA and MD from University of Arkansas.
 Dr. Cooley is part of the LAI Medicaid project with the BH WELL team.

-Jennifer Scarduzio (Ph.D., Arizona State University) is an Assistant Professor in the Department of Communication.
+Jennifer Scarduzio (Ph.D., Arizona State University) is an Associate Professor in the Department of Communication.
 Her research examines the intersections of interpersonal, health, and organizational communication.
 She examines workplace wellness through investigations of medical error disclosure, patient safety, and communication between healthcare professionals and patients who have experienced violence.
 Her work appears in journals such as Qualitative Health Research, Health Communication, and the Handbook of Health Communication, among others.

 Dotty K. Berryman is an artist who has joined the BH WELL team to illustrate "The Dimensions," a comic book series centered on tobacco dependence treatment and the Substance Abuse and Mental Health Services Administration (SAMHSA) eight dimensions of wellness.
 She received her bachelor's in studio art from Northern Kentucky University SOTA and is a freelance artist with a focus in illustration and portraitue.